 Every Child Has Rights - We Protect Them

 CASA recruits, trains, and coaches citizen-volunteers who advocate for abused children in the community and in the courtroom - because abused and neglected children need more than the foster care system can provide.
-CASA volunteers provide quality court-based advocacy that lead to positive outcomes for the children:
+CASA volunteers provide quality, court-based advocacy that lead to positive outcomes for the children.
+Using two annual wellbeing assessment on each child, CASA staff tracks early development and education, health, placement and permanency, and transition to adulthood.
+A few of the outcomes that we can anticipate include:

 Children are referred to CASA from a variety of sources including the juvenile court judges, attorneys, caseworkers, service providers, teachers and family members.
 CASA advocates are matched to a child's case where their skills and training will benefit the children most.
 CASA advocates work to get their child’s court case expedited in addition to helping the child they’re working with find a permanent home as quickly as possible.